|Partner Institution/Organization Homepage:||Click to visit|

 |Time Away:||Summer||Housing options:||Student Responsibilty with support from IIP and/or Host Organization|

-Bioversity International is a global research-for-development organization.
-Bioversity International delivers scientific evidence, management practices and policy options to use and safeguard agricultural and tree biodiversity to attain sustainable global food and nutrition security.
+Bioversity International is a global research-for-development organization with a vision that agricultural biodiversity nourishes people and sustains the planet.
+Bioversity International is a CGIAR Research Centre and delivers scientific evidence, management practices and policy options to use and safeguard agricultural and tree biodiversity to attain sustainable global food and nutrition security.
 They work with partners in low-income countries in different regions where agricultural and tree biodiversity can contribute to improved nutrition, resilience, productivity and climate change adaptation.
-Bioversity staff includes specialists in agriculture, forestry, information science and technology, socioeconomics, law and policy, finance and administration.
+Bioversity staff includes specialists in agriculture, forestry, information science and technology, socio-economics, law and policy, finance and administration.
 Through the IIP internship program, Bioversity offers invaluable on-the-job training under the guidance of established experts in genetic resources, communications, and policy and law practices that encourage the production of public goods.

 |Dates / Deadlines:|